spicata/spicata-and-11ty/notes/Tools of Blender.md

 ## Zooming, Panning, and Rotating
 These are three different tools, however, these are essential to moving around the view in the editor.

-To zoom, you can just use the scroll wheel, scrolling up to zoom in and scrolling down to zoom out.
+You scroll on the `MB2` (also known as middle mouse button or `MMB`) to zoom in and to zoom out.
 This will make the viewing camera to come closer or further in reference to the focal point.

-To rotate the camera view, you use the middle-mouse button, which rotates you around the focal point
+To rotate the camera view, hold `MB2` and drag around in the view, which rotates you around the focal point.
+To pan, hold `Shift+MB2` and drag to pan around.
+## Numpad Shortcuts
+The numpad is an extremely useful tool in Blender, as it contains many camera controls that streamlines creation.
+### `NumPad 1`, `NumPad 3`, `NumPad 7`, `NumPad 9`
+These four keys align the view camera to certain angles based on the 3D-cartesian plane, and switches the type of projection to orthographic.
+This is used to get a side-on, front-on, top-on, or bottom-on view of the project, which is especially useful when only manipulating objects in certain axes or when editing an object.
+### `NumPad 2`, `NumPad 4`, `NumPad 6`, `NumPad 8`
+These four keys move the view camera around the focal point by constant increment. `NumPad 2` and `NumPad 8` rotates the camera in an downwardly or upwardly direction respectively.
+On the other hand,`NumPad 4` and `NumPad 6` rotates the camera towards the left or right direction.
+### `NumPad 5`
+This button changes the view from perspective to orthographic and vice versa.
+### `NumPad 0`
+This button changes the focal point to a selected object.